-The institution may determine that, due to mitigating circumstances, payment may be made to a student who fails to meet the requirements set forth by the SAP policy or who exceeds 100 credit hours.
-The student must complete a Claim of Hardship Form and submit it to the Student Financial Services office, where it will be forwarded to the Financial Aid Committee for approval or denial.
-Decisions made by the Financial Aid Committee are final.
+A student who wishes to appeal a financial aid suspension must submit a Claim of Hardship form to the Office of Student Financial Services, where it will be forwarded to the Financial Aid Committee for approval or denial.
+All decisions made by the Financial Aid Committee are final.